Simulation of radio signals from cosmic-ray cascades in air and ice as observed by in-ice Askaryan radio detectors: Framework overview

 For the simulation of the in-ice particle cascade, FAERIE uses a code based on the GEANT4 simulation toolkit \cite{Geant4}.
 GEANT4 allows for full Monte-Carlo simulation of particle creation and propagation through any given medium.
 Using GEANT4 we propagate the core of the in-air particle shower, i.e. all particles within $1$~m of the shower axis, into an ice volume consisting of multiple horizontal 1-cm-thick layers of pure ice.
-As illustrated by Figures~\ref{fig:E_dens_1e8}~and~\ref{fig:E_dens_1e9} in Appendix~\ref{App:shower_profiles}, most of the energy deposited in the ice is well contained within a radius of $1$~m.
-This is also shown in Figures~5~and~6 in~\cite{DeKockere2022}.
+Figure~\ref{fig:Ecum_comb} shows the energy contained within a given radius from the shower core for two simulated proton-induced air showers at an altitude of $2.835$~km, which corresponds to a vertical atmospheric depth of $729$~g/cm$^3$.
+Both showers were simulated using a zenith angle $\theta = 0$ but differ by one decade in primary energy.
+For the shower with a primary energy of $E_p = 10^{17}$~eV we see that at the given altitude the full air shower contains roughly $50$\% of the primary energy.
+Within a radius of $1$~m from the shower core we find about $20$\% of the primary energy, which is about half of the energy of the full particle shower at this altitude.
+A similar picture holds for the shower with a primary energy of $E_p = 10^{18}$~eV, where the full shower contains close to $60$\% of the primary energy and again half of that energy is contained within $1$~m of the shower axis.
+As illustrated by Figure~\ref{fig:E_dens_both} in Appendix~\ref{App:shower_profiles}, propagating the showers through ice at the given altitude leads to high energy densities in the ice close to the shower core, dropping rapidly as the distance to the shower axis increases.
+Similar results were shown in Figures~5~and~6~in~\cite{DeKockere2022}.
 Furthermore, Figure~16 in~\cite{DeKockere2022} shows that we do not expect any significant changes in the total fluence of the in-ice radio emission around the Cherenkov cone, when the radius of the particle footprint being propagated into the ice is increased beyond $\sim 10$~cm.
-Each layer of the ice has a constant density determined by the depth of the layer, following a typical polar ice density profile given by
+Important to note is that only for the in-ice cascade the simulation is limited to a radius of $1$~m from the shower axis.
+For the simulation of the in-air particle cascade and its corresponding radio emission, the whole air shower is accounted for.